 Digest is kind of checksum for the image which

 verifies integrity of the image and also enhances efficiency in downloading images

 Tag is only for developing option since it does not

 Don’t change rule selection unless you completely understand the meaning of each rule.

-DRF.
-Each method of the scheduling is exactly the same as the scheduling methods above.
+Each method of scheduling is exactly the same as the scheduling methods above.

 We will continue to add broader range of setting controls.

 System settings are default settings.
 If resource group has certain value, then it overrides configured value in system settings.

 Go to the Maintenance page and you will see some buttons to manage the server.